metrumresearchgroup/2023-ACoP-14-gene-therapy/README.md

 We assumed the conditioning resulted in 30% loss of all dividing/ differentiating progenitors in the bone marrow, and 80% loss in thymus.
 Fractions of each progenitor cells in transplanted bone marrow cells was estimated based on steady state bone marrow composition.

-Overall, the simulation result was consistent with early data, and timing for zenith and nadir of VCN were overall consistent with observed data.
-In addition, simulations at steady state were also consistent with observed data.
+Overall, the simulations at steady state were also consistent with observed data.

 ![](img/mouse_adascidgtsimul.png)

 # Scale HSC differentiation model from mouse to human

-Here, we aimed to show how we scale this integrated mouse HSC differentiation model to human.
+The mouse HSC differentiation model was scaled to human as follows.

-Overall, we reverted some cell amplification round, mean residence time, and cell volume back to human.
+The parts of the model that were originally from human and scaled to mouse were reverted back to their original hman values.
+These included: erythoid cell amplications and Hb synthesis.
 We adjusted CMP amplification time from 16 to 36 to compensate cells being diverged to myeloid lineage.

 ![](img/human_full_structure.png)